Xiaohong-Deng/CarND-Vehicle-Detection/writeup_template.md

 I scaled each image to 3 different sizes, effectively achieved 3 different sized windows.
 For the smallest window size I decided to slide it on a smaller region of the image than the other 2 sizes.
 Because cars close to the camera are too big for this small window size to be useful.
 It can help to reduce false-positive without losing true-positives.

 **Hard-Negative Mining**
-I explored the HNM technique.
+I explored the HNM technique, which is great for removing false-positives.
 The problem is I don't have the data to do so.

 I referred to these two posts
 1. [HOG object detection](https://www.pyimagesearch.com/2014/11/10/histogram-oriented-gradients-object-detection/)